Devilla/docs/dapp-developer-guide/resolving-names.md

 Names can have many types of data associated with them; the most common is cryptocurrency addresses.
 PNS supports storing and resolving the addresses of any arbitrary blockchain.

-**Resolving a name to an Ethereum address** using a library is simple:
+**Resolving a name to an Pulsechain address** using a library is simple:

 {% tabs %}
 {% tab title="ensjs" %}